Introduction

 Step 4: Set Up Your Online Presence

-You don’t need a personal website to start, but you should have at least one platform where potential client can find you.
+Setting up a personal website is not essential to get started, but make sure you have at least one place where potential client or employer can find you.

 Must-Have Platforms:

-1. Upwork – Best for beginners in writing, admin, and marketing.
+1. Upwork – Best place for newbies to do writing work, admin work, and marketing.

-2. Fiverr – Ideal for offering small gigs like ”i will write a 500-word blog.”
+2. Fiverr -Best platform for micro gigs like ”i will write a 500-word blog.”

-3. LinkedIn – Great for building a professional profile
+3. LinkedIn – Best platform for a professional profile.

-4. Freelancer.com – Competitive but useful for starting out.
+4. Freelancer.com – Very competitive, but good for starting out.

-Also set up a professional email and create a clear, friendly bio that says what you do.
+Also, get a professional email and write a simple and friendly bio about what you do.

 Example Bio: